IcyLance/PAT/README.md

 ## Description
 Tool for discrete CLI AI usage.
 Built for pentesters.

-Clears your question of most company names, phone numbers, and emails.
+Clears your question of most company names, phone numbers, emails, IPv4 an IPv6 addresses.

 Currently only supports gemini 1.5 flash and pro, gpt 3.5 turbo and 4.

+#### Additionally
+If you notice a company name that you have to specify for redaction please either open an issue or add it to list.txt and submit a pull request.
+Same for if you notice any other issues or errors!

 ## API keys
 Before using PAT you will need to get an API key from your prefered AI model.